 |This is what I heard flying around in the empty second story of the house in Diani Beach, Kenya, which proved to be an owl,|

-Today’s photos are from the post on this date in 2013 after returning from safari to Diani Beach, Kenya.
+Today’s photos are from the post in 2013 after returning from safari to Diani Beach, Kenya.
 For more from this date, please click here.

 Nothing has changed.
-We’re still in this hotel room, attempting to make the best of it each and every day.
-This morning, Tom’s omelet was overcooked and his bacon was undercooked.
-He called the restaurant and asked for “crispy bacon,” a seemingly difficult food item for Indian cooks to get right who really don’t eat bacon.
+We’re still in this hotel room, attempting to make the best of it every day.
+This morning, Tom’s omelet was overcooked, and his bacon was undercooked.
+He called the restaurant and asked for “crispy bacon,” a seemingly complex food item for Indian cooks to get right who don’t eat bacon.
 We try to be patient.
 They sent up a new batch.

 |The moon is a crescent on the bottom portion when this close to the equator.
 Who would have ever thought of this?
 No, we didn’t watch the toilet flush in the opposite direction as it does in the US.|

-Each day, each evening the same items we’ve ordered, are different than the day before.
+Each day, each evening, the identical items we’ve ordered are different than the day before.
 Tom finally gave up ordering dinner.
 Instead, he eats a big breakfast.
 I haven’t been having much in the way of breakfast after becoming tired of the same things, day after day.
-I focus on my dinner of grilled chicken parts, broccoli, and sauteed mushrooms, changing up the vegetables periodically for variety.
+I focus on my dinner of grilled chicken parts, broccoli, and sauteed mushrooms, periodically changing the vegetables for variety.

-From time to time, I’ll order the grilled salmon, but the portion is so small I end up hungry after the meal, often ordering two hard-boiled eggs to round it out.
-We never realized how eating for pleasure was so important until this situation.
+I’ll order the grilled salmon from time to time, but the portion is so small I end up hungry after the meal, often containing two hard-boiled eggs to round it out.
+We never realized how eating for pleasure was so crucial until this situation.
 We both long for variety to no avail.

 This morning, I felt out-of-steam walking my first mile.
 Maybe today, I need to take a day off, the first time since I began in March.
-I slept well last night, but wonder if the repetitive nature of this same old, same old, walking path in the corridors, hour after hour, may finally be getting to me.
-I’ll continue on tomorrow, but need a change of pace today.
+I slept well last night but wondered if the repetitive nature of this same old, same old, walking path in the corridors, hour after hour, may finally be getting to me.
+I’ll continue on tomorrow but need a change of pace today.

 I would never have imagined not going to a market, a pharmacy, or any store for over seven months.
 How peculiar that is.
-During our last foray in the US, I stopped at a Walgreens at least once a week for an item or two.
+During our last foray in the US, I stopped at Walgreens at least once a week for an item or two.
 Now, not at all.
-Amazon India has many items but different quality, prices, and actual products.
-Also, each item is shipped individually, resulting in lots of monkeying around including:
+Amazon India has many things but different qualities, prices, and actual products.
+Also, each item is shipped individually, resulting in lots of monkeying around, including: